 The North American Schelling society hosts an a conference every other year in a different North American location.
 Each conference is organized around a broad theme aiming to further Schelling-related research.
 New submissions are always welcome.
-Previous conference locations include Seattle, New York, London (Ontario), St. John's (Newfoundland) , Mexico City and Hilo (Hawai'i).
+Previous conference locations include Seattle, New York, London (Ontario), St. John's (Newfoundland) , Mexico City, Hilo (Hawai'i), and Toronto, Canada.

 In this section you will find all Schelling-related news.

 The North American Schelling society maintains a close relationship with the Internationale Schelling-Gesellschaft.
 Our Schellingiana section therefore features upcoming events, CfPs and more from NASS and the Internationale Schelling-Gesellschaft!